 The Toronto Police Service understands the strategic value of providing annual statistical information available as open data that meets accepted industry standards and guidelines.
 The Service will evaluate the release of this information as a phased approach going forward.
 Considerations related to privacy of personal and confidential information will be assessed and guide the level of information that can be provided as open data.
-The Service will continue to work with the City of Toronto's Open Data team to make this information accessible through the City's Open Data Portal.

-Ian Williams, Manager of Analytics & Innovation, will be in attendance to answer any questions that the Board members may have regarding this report.
+The Service will continue to work with the City of Toronto's Open Data team to make this information accessible through the City's Open Data Portal. lan Williams, Manager of Analytics & Innovation, will be in attendance to answer any questions that the Board members may have regarding this report.
+Respectfully submitted, Mark Saunders, O.O.M.
+Chief of Police

+January 7, 2020 To:

+Members

-- To: Members Toronto Police Services Board - From: Ryan Teschner Executive Director
+Toronto Police Services Board

+From:

+Ryan Teschner

+Executive Director

 Subject: City of Toronto Council Decision - Request to Establish a Community Police Office at 200 Poplar Road

+Recommendations: